Topic and Purpose

 Practical recommendations (how to use NanoBanana effectively, and when to choose alternatives)

-- Use cases where NanoBanana is a good fit
+1. Use cases where NanoBanana is a good fit

-- When to prefer a specialized hair-try-on solution
+2. When to prefer a specialized hair-try-on solution

 - For accurate virtual try-on, salon consultation, or any flow requiring high-confidence preservation of the subject’s facial identity, choose a dedicated hair-try-on product.
-The Perfect Corp review highlights that their tool better preserves facial features, offers face-shape detection, and provides an extensive instant library (190+ styles) for quick comparisons.perfectcorp.com
+The Perfect Corp review highlights that their tool better preserves facial features, offers face-shape detection, and provides an extensive instant library (190+ styles) for quick comparisons[0](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

-- Workflow to get the best results from NanoBanana
+3. Workflow to get the best results from NanoBanana

 - Validate outputs by comparing before/after facial landmarks; if you detect drift, add constraints (e.g., “keep jawline, nose, eyes unchanged”) and iterate.
 If preservation still fails, export the generated hair layers and composite them in an image editor for manual alignment.